 Wi-Fi is the easiest way to create a network and get broadband anywhere in your home.
-In this guide we’ll explain how to setup and use a wireless home broadband router.
+In this guide, we’ll explain how to set up Wi-Fi with your wireless home broadband router.

-Setting up the Wi-Fi router
+How to set up your Wi-Fi router

 Install your Wi-Fi router

 Plug your router in at a power source, and connect it to the broadband or telephone wall socket using the supplied cables.
 You can also connect any wired network devices to the LAN (local area network) ports on the back of the router.

 If you have a separate modem and router, the modem is connected to the wall socket and then linked to the router with a network cable plugged into the 'WAN' or 'DSL' port.

 And with that, your router can be switched on and is ready to go!